 Spring Valley is a medium-sized town located in the state of California.
 With a population of 29,289 people and 15 constituent neighborhoods, Spring Valley is the 255th largest community in California.

 Housing costs in Spring Valley are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The overall education level of Spring Valley is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.37% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Spring Valley is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.37% of adults 25 and older in the town have at least a bachelor's degree.

 The most common language spoken in Spring Valley is English.
 Other important languages spoken here include Spanish and Tagalog.